TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 View and template settings.

-`view.layoutRootPath`
+`view.layoutRootPaths`
-    This can be used to specify the root path for all fluid layouts in this extension.
+    This can be used to specify the root paths for all fluid layouts in this extension.
 If nothing is specified, the path :file:`extensionName/Resources/Private/Layouts` is used.
 All layouts that are necessary for this extension should reside in this folder.

-`view.partialRootPath`
+`view.partialRootPaths`
-    This can be used to specify the root path for all fluid partials in this extension.
+    This can be used to specify the root paths for all fluid partials in this extension.
 If nothing is specified, the path :file:`extensionName/Resources/Private/Partials` is used.
 All partials that are necessary for this extension should reside in this folder.